About Wei Ma, Ph.D.

 7. Qiang Hu; Yuejun Guo; Maxime Cordy; Xiaofei Xie; Wei Ma; Mike Papadakis; and Yves Le Traon.
 2022.
 Towards exploring the limitations of active learning: an empirical study.
 In Proceedings of the 36th IEEE/ACM International Conference on Automated Software Engineering IEEE Press, 917–929.(ASE ‘22)

-My research explores security challenges in decentralized systems and Web3 applications.
-I focus on governance issues in DeFi protocols, smart contract auditing using LLM-based agents, vulnerability detection methods, and comprehensive analysis of security threats in blockchain ecosystems.
+This represents my core cybersecurity research focus.
+I explore security challenges in decentralized systems and Web3 applications, emphasizing governance issues in DeFi protocols, smart contract auditing using LLM-based agents, vulnerability detection methods, and comprehensive analysis of security threats in blockchain ecosystems.
+This work directly contributes to securing the next generation of financial and decentralized infrastructure.

 1. Wei Ma; Chenguang Zhu; Ye Liu; Xiaofei Xie; Yi Li; A Comprehensive Study of Governance Issues in Decentralized Finance Applications, ACM Transactions on Software Engineering and Methodology, 2025.